martinbudden/MaybeCube/README.md

 ## EVA module printhead system

 In its default configuration the MaybeCube has a E3D V6 hotend with a Bowden extruder.
-However I've created adaptors so that the [EVA module printhead system](https://main.eva-3d.page) can be used.
+However I've created adaptors so that the [EVA modular printhead system](https://main.eva-3d.page) can be used.
 The EVA system supports a wide variety of hotends and extruders.
 More details on using the adaptors are [here](https://github.com/martinbudden/MaybeCube/tree/main/EVA).

 ### E3D tool changer